crest-cassia/xsub/README.md

 - **usage**: `xsub {job_script}`
 - **options**:
   - "-d WORKDIR" : set working directory
-    - this directory is used to make a temporary job file or to store scheduler log files.
     - when the job is executed, the current directory is set to this working directory.
+    - if the directory does not exist, a new directory is created.
   - "-p PARAMETERS" : set parameters required to submit a job
   - "-t" : show parameters to submit a job in JSON format.
 Job is not submitted.
-  - "-l" : Log file path.
-If not this option is not given, the logs are printed to STDERR.
+  - "-l" : Path to the log file directory.
+    - If this option is not given, the logs are printed in the current directory.
+    - If the directory does not exist, a new directory is created.

 - **output format**:
   - when "-t" option is given, it prints JSON as follows.